ngthhaiha/retail-data-warehouse-analytics/README.md

 **Multidimensional Analytics**

-SSAS cubes, hierarchies, measures, and MDX queries were used to analyze sales across product, customer, geographic, and time dimensions.
+An SSAS cube, dimension hierarchies, measures, and MDX queries were used to analyze sales across product, customer, geographic, and time dimensions.

 **Business Intelligence**